bixb922/crank-organ/doc-software/README.md

 * Added better support for instruments/program change commands.
 This allows, for example, to support glockenspiel and drum as MIDI instruments and enables channel 10 drum support.
 * Updated documentation
 * Updated license information.
 The software is available under the permissive free software "MIT license".
 The hardware design diagrams are available under the permissive and free "Creative Commons" license.
 * Restructured language support.
 Complete software is available in english language.
-Playing music is available with spanish translation.
+Web pages related to music performance are available in spanish translation.
 * Standarized parameters for battery usage to watts and watt-hours.
 * Initial page can now be set by configuration
 * Corrected errors in the detailed hardware documentation, schematics and images
 * Corrected errors in the software documentation, corrected some screenshots
+* Added button on the MIDI configuration page to test the solenoid when installing the wiring.